Excitaprint/atlalert/developer-log.md

 #

+* IMPORTANT: Is cubic bezier not showing up on iOS/webkit?!
+> Looks like it works on Windows/Chrome
+> Looks nice if I see it correctly on Windows/Chrome
 * Rewrite animations so they're not wonky
 * Animation touch end thing
 * Bezier curve for easing?
 How will it affect expand?